 Did you know that Nike once catered almost exclusively to marathon runners?
 But they saw a fitness craze emerge and knew they needed a new approach – so the "Just Do It." campaign was launched.
 The Nike ‘swoosh’ is now one of the most famous logos in the world and it’s all down to marketing.

-The mixture of general and specialist modules in your study programme reflects life in the real world.
+The mixture of general and specialist modules in the marketing degree reflects life in the real world.
 You will learn how different areas of a business operate and how they work together.

 There will be opportunities to get practical experience of the business world so that alongside developing your creative talents, you will gain key business skills that are essential for today’s marketer.